 Some essential oils contain allergenic compounds.
 These are usually monoterpenes and sesquiterpenes within the oil.
-In tea tree (the biggest sensitizing culprit and most highly praised as a skin care oil) the suspects are ascaridole, terpinolene, α-terpinene, 1,2,4-trihydroxymenthane, α-phellandrene, and limonene.
+In tea tree oil (the biggest sensitizing culprit and most highly praised as a skin care oil) the suspects are ascaridole, terpinolene, α-terpinene, 1,2,4-trihydroxymenthane, α-phellandrene, and limonene.

 In sufficient quantities, these can trigger a sudden allergic reaction.
 A person might use the oil once or many times with no reaction before suddenly ‘becoming’ allergic.
 This sensitisation reaction is permanent – once it’s happened, you’ll have to avoid these oils completely for the rest of your life.

 Sensitization to essential oils causes allergic contact dermatitis that manifests as an itchy rash, burning skin, redness, blistering, hives and scarring.
 See this page for more information and images of dermatitis caused by essential oil.